 Water damage in domestic properties can cause serious issues, particularly when it occurs within insulated floor slabs.
 These integral components of modern home construction offer thermal efficiency, but when compromised by moisture, they can lead to structural and health problems.
-This article delves into the construction of insulated floor slabs, the regulations surrounding their use, and the potential effects of water damage.
-We’ll explore how moisture is identified and addressed.

 What is an Insulated Floor Slab?